christopherkenny/baf/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-New maintainer:
-  Christopher T. Kenny <ctkenny@proton.me>
-Old maintainer(s):
-  Christopher T. Kenny <christopherkenny@fas.harvard.edu>

 ## Additional notes

-* This includes updating the maintainer email to ctkenny@proton.me.
-Please see the email from christopherkenny@fas.harvard.edu on 2025-08-29 for confirmation.
-* This fixes the NOTE on CRAN by depending on R >= 4.2.0.
-* This fixes the NOTE on CRAN about incomplete references to other packages.
+* This adds another condition for test skipping, as some US government data sources are returning 200 statuses for redirects during to the government shutdown.